fsprojects/Paket/docs/content/nuget-dependencies.md

 #### "Use exactly this version" constraint

-If your indirect dependencies result in a version conflict you might want to instruct Paket to use a specific version.
+If your transitive dependencies result in a version conflict you might want to instruct Paket to use a specific version.
 The `==` operator allows you to manually resolve the conflict:

     nuget Example == 1.2.3 // take exactly this version